teuncb/PRDL_Group25/README.md

 # Classification of Brain States with MEG Data using Deep Learning

-This repository was created for the course INFOMPRDL at Utrecht University.
+This repository was created for the course INFOMPRDL at Utrecht University by Group 25.